Foundations of Grammar$75

 This class is open to a wide range of ages–starting early can always give an advantage to blooming writers while we are also never too old to refresh our grammar skills!

-Week 1: Week one will focus on individual words.
-We will study the different word classes, or parts of speech, as well as tenses.
+Weeks one and two will focus on individual words as well as punctuation.
+We will study the different word classes, or parts of speech in week 1, and we willcover tenses and punctuation in week 2.
 Understanding parts of speech helps in understanding word functions, their meanings as well as their function within a sentence.

-Week 2: In week two we will get in phrases.
+In week three we get into phrases.
 We will learn and practice conjugating verbs, we will learn about modifiers, prepositional phrases, and other parts of the sentence that are important to understanding sentence composition.

-Week 3: In week three we will turn to examining a sentence as a whole.
+In week fourwe will turn to examining a sentence as a whole.
 We will focus on the components of a sentence, including subject, predicate, object, etc of a sentence in combination.
 We will also learn the different types of sentences.
 This week will build off of the knowledge gained in the previous two weeks, and teach how to assemble those word and phrase components into cohesive sentences.

-Week 4: Week four will bring us to looking at sentences structure.
+Week five will bring us to looking at sentences structure.
 We will learn how to break down simple, compound, and complex sentences through the art of diagramming.
 Seeing a sentence drawn out in this format helps to understand proper sentence structure by showing how the parts of a sentence are related.

 This class is not recommended for most children under 9 (but we trust that you know your child’s abilities better than we do!).
 Younger students 9-12 should usually be placed in Level 1.
 Students age 13 and up, or younger students who are academically gifted, should be placed in Level 2.
 Level 2 students will have more rigorous homework.

-LESSON PLANS: This is an 4 week class.
-Students have 2 weeks after the last class is posted to complete all work.
+LESSON PLANS: This is an 5 week intensive workshop.
+Students have 5 weeks after the last class is posted to complete all work.
 Weekly lesson plans are posted on Tuesdays by 5pm Pacific Time.
 There is no “live” component to this class, which allows students to work at their own pace.
 This is a great option for busy students who need to work on their own schedule, and students who live all over the world and can’t easily coordinate time zones.

 Lesson plans are a combination of power point, graphics, video, and audio.
 Each slide is fully narrated for students who prefer to hear material read to them.
 There is no textbook for this course.